PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Build and Test

 All projects and solutions can be built using the .NET CLI or Visual Studio.
-You can find most useful commands in the introduction chapter, under `Running and building your program` or online.
+You can find the most useful commands in the introduction chapter, under `Running and building your program` or online.

 The two commands that you will need are: